paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-01-22-microblogging.md

 ## Small Pieces, Loosely Joined
 More flexibility around design and customisation for hosted blogs is promised -- indeed, [Micro.blog's business model][9] depends on it providing a best-in-class service -- but deep down, I know it can never satisfy my various whims and foibles.
 To integrate my fully independent website with Micro.blog would mean building an endpoint that could accept posts from MicroPub-supporting editors (such as Micro.blog's iOS and macOS apps).
 But how could I post to a static website?

 A solution was to be found within the industrious IndieWeb community.
-[Pelle Wessman][10] has created [a small Node application][11] that accepts MicroPub JSON objects and converts them into to a format understood by Jekyll before pushing the resulting files to a location you specify on GitHub.
+[Pelle Wessman][10] has created [a small Node application][11] that accepts MicroPub JSON objects, and converts them into to a format understood by Jekyll before pushing the resulting files to a specified location on GitHub.

 If you host your site with [GitHub Pages][12], posts will then automatically appear.
 However, my setup requires things like redirects and image transformations, none of which are supported by GitHub Pages.
 So I set up a continuous integration workflow to regenerate my site in a virtualised container whenever new content is pushed to GitHub, and `rsync` the changes to my server.

-Micro.blog, Jekyll, GitHub, CI, `rsync`... this all feels very fragile; small pieces barely held together with the digital equivalent gaffer tape and Blu Tack.
+Micro.blog, Jekyll, GitHub, CI, `rsync`... this all feels very fragile; small pieces barely held together with the digital equivalent of gaffer tape and Blu Tack.
 But it works!
 Well, almost.
 Turns out Pelle's software doesn't support MicroPub media endpoints yet, so I can't post photos to my site via Micro.blog.
 Adding support for Webmention in a static environment, [while possible][13], is also tricky.

 I've come to the conclusion that I've pushed Jekyll to its limit.
-Should I want to embrace the more dynamic IndieWeb features, I will need to move away from static tooling.
+Should I want to embrace the most dynamic IndieWeb features, I will need to move away from static tooling.

 ## From Small Seeds
 Such complexity will surely embolden the critics: "The market has proven that consumers want freely available social networks that are easy to use, and used by everyone else.
 Only centralised services can provide this, not familiarity with a command line and a succession of acronyms and protocols", says my not entirely fictional naysayer.